 Measuring the current that flows through a sense resistor seems easy.
 Amplify the voltage, read it with an ADC, and now you know what the current is.
-But it gets more difficult if the sense resistor itself sits at a voltage that is very different from system ground.
-Typical solutions bridge that voltage difference in either the analog or digital domain.
-But here is a different approach – wireless.
+However, it gets more difficult if the sense resistor sits at a voltage that is very different from system ground.
+The typical solutions that bridge that voltage differ in either the analog or digital domain.
+But here is a different approach—wireless.

 A wireless current sense circuit overcomes many of these limitations.
-By allowing the entire circuit to float with the common mode of the sense resistor, and transmitting the measured data wirelessly over the air, there are no voltage limitations at all.
-The sense resistor can be located anywhere, without the need to run cables.
-If the circuit is very low power, then you don’t even need an isolated power supply and can instead run for many years from a small battery.
+By allowing the entire circuit to float with the common mode of the sense resistor and transmitting the measured data wirelessly over the air, there are no voltage limitations at all.
+The sense resistor can be located anywhere without the need to run cables.
+If the circuit is very low power, then you don’t even need an isolated power supply and can instead run for many years on a small battery.

 Figure 1 shows the block diagram of the design.
 The current sense circuit is based on the LTC2063 chopper-stabilized op amp to amplify the voltage drop across a sense resistor.
-The micropower SAR ADC AD7988 digitizes the value and reports the result via SPI interface.
-The LTP5901-IPM is the radio module which contains not only the radio, but also the networking firmware needed to automatically form an IP-based mesh network.
-In addition, the LTP5901-IPM has a built-in microprocessor which reads the AD7988 ADC SPI port.
-The LTC3335 is a low-power DC/DC power supply which converts the battery voltage to a constant output voltage.
-The LTC3335 also includes a Coulomb counter which reports cumulative charge pulled from the battery.
+The micropower SAR ADC AD7988 digitizes the value and reports the result via an SPI interface.
+The LTP5901-IPM is the radio module that contains not only the radio, but also the networking firmware needed to automatically form an IP-based mesh network.
+In addition, the LTP5901-IPM has a built-in microprocessor that reads the AD7988 ADC SPI port.
+The LTC3335 is a low power, dc-to-dc power supply that converts the battery voltage to a constant output voltage.
+The LTC3335 also includes a coulomb counter that reports the cumulative charge pulled from the battery.

-The LTC3335 also has a handy built-in Coulomb counter feature.
+The LTC3335 also has a handy, built-in coulomb counter.
 When switching, it keeps track of the total charge that it draws from the battery.
-This information can be read-out using an I2C interface, and can then be used as a predictor for when it may become time to replace the batteries.
+This information can be read out using an I2C interface and can then be used as a predictor for when it may become time to replace the batteries.

-The LTP5901-IPM is a complete wireless radio module, which includes the radio transceiver, embedded microprocessor, and SmartMesh IP networking software.
-The LTP5901-IPM performs two functions in this application: wireless networking and housekeeping microprocessor.
+The LTP5901-IPM is a complete wireless radio module that includes the radio transceiver, embedded microprocessor, and SmartMesh IP networking software.
+The LTP5901-IPM performs two functions in this application: wireless networking and housekeeping functions (processes).
 When multiple SmartMesh IP motes are powered up in the vicinity of a network manager, the motes automatically recognize each other and form a wireless mesh network.
 The entire network is automatically time-synchronized, which means that each radio is only powered on during very short, specific time intervals.
-As a result, each node can function not only as a source of sensor information, but also as a routing node to relay data from other nodes towards the manager.
-This creates a highly reliable, low power mesh network, where multiple paths are available from each node to the manager, even though all nodes, including the routing nodes, operate on very low power.
+As a result, each node can function not only as a source of sensor information, but also as a routing node to relay data from other nodes toward the manager.
+This creates a highly reliable, low power mesh network where multiple paths are available from each node to the manager, even though all nodes, including the routing nodes, operate on very low power.

-The LTP5901-IPM includes an ARM Cortex-M3 microprocessor core which runs the networking software.
+The LTP5901-IPM includes an ARM® Cortex®-M3 microprocessor core that runs the networking software.
 In addition, users may write application firmware to perform tasks specific to the user application.
-In this example, the microprocessor inside the LTP5901-IPM reads the SPI port of the current measurement ADC (AD7988) and reads the I2C port of the Coulomb counter (LTC3335).
-The microprocessor can also put the chopper op amp (LTC2063) in shutdown mode, further reducing its current consumption from 2µA to 200nA.
+In this example, the microprocessor inside the LTP5901-IPM reads the SPI port of the current measurement ADC (AD7988) and reads the I2C port of the coulomb counter (LTC3335).
+The microprocessor can also put the chopper op amp (LTC2063) in shutdown mode, further reducing its current consumption from 2 µA to 200 nA.
 This provides additional power savings in use models with extremely long intervals between measurements.

 Overall Power Consumption

-Combining Linear Technology and Analog Devices signal chain, power management, and wireless networking products enable the design of a truly wireless current sense circuit.
+Combining Linear Technology and Analog Devices signal chain, power management, and wireless networking products enables the design of a truly wireless current sense circuit.
 Figure 3 shows an example implementation.
-The new ultra-low power LTC2063 chopper op amp can accurately read small voltage drops across a sense resistor.
-The entire circuit, including micro-power ADC and voltage reference, floats with the common mode of the sense resistor.
-The nano-power LTC3335 switcher can power the circuit for years from a small battery, while reporting cumulative battery usage with its built-in Coulomb counter.
+The new ultralow power LTC2063 chopper op amp can accurately read small voltage drops across a sense resistor.
+The entire circuit, including the micropower ADC and voltage reference, floats with the common mode of the sense resistor.
+The nanopower LTC3335 switcher can power the circuit for years from a small battery, while reporting cumulative battery usage with its built-in coulomb counter.
 The LTP5901-IPM wireless module manages the entire application and automatically connects to a highly reliable SmartMesh IP network.